textpattern/textpattern.github.io/tags/related-articles.md

 ## Attributes

-Tag will accept the following attributes (*case-sensitive*):
+Tag will accept the following attributes (**case-sensitive**):

 * @form="form name"@
 Use specified form.
 Default: unset.
 If left empty, the permlinked article title(s) will be displayed.
 * @limit="integer"@
 Number of articles to display.
-Default: @10@.
+Default: `10`.
 * @match="category number(s)"@
 Restrict to articles related by specified category.
 Values: @Category1@, @Category2@, @Category1,Category2@.
 Default: @Category1,Category2@.
 * @no_widow="boolean"@
 Control "widows":http://en.wikipedia.org/wiki/Widows_and_orphans and overrule 'widows' setting in the "Preferences administration panel":../administration/preferences-panel.
-Values: @0@ allow the last word in the title to appear on its own line, i.e.,the title content is rendered unchanged, @1@ ensure the last word is not left on its own line - Textpattern inserts an invisible code (a non-breaking space) between the last two words.
+Values: `0` allow the last word in the title to appear on its own line, i.e.,the title content is rendered unchanged, `1` ensure the last word is not left on its own line - Textpattern inserts an invisible code (a non-breaking space) between the last two words.
 Default: as set in the "Preferences administration panel":../administration/preferences-panel.
 * @section="section name(s)"@
 Restrict to articles from specified section(s).